 Creating Awareness: ‘We, Not He or She’

 Approaching one pilot out of any size group of pilots singles that pilot out and sends the unmistakable message that “we” are not happy with “he” or “she” and are taking corrective action.
-Even the humblest and most self-critical individual cannot help but notice and become defensive as a result.
+Even the humblest and a most self-critical individual cannot help but notice and become defensive as a result.
 Once that emotional armor is donned, the effort may be lost.

-Another tack may be to approach the entire flight department as a whole with suggestions for “we” as a group.
+Another task may be to approach the entire flight department as a whole with suggestions for “we” as a group.
 You may say the guilty party will see right through this charade and that may be true.
 But the ruse will allow the pilot to play along and at least rationalize that the corrective action is aimed toward all.

-In one of my flight departments we had a pilot who always aimed for “brick one” when landing, making the rest of us a bit nervous when sitting in the right seat.
+In one of my flight departments, we had a pilot who always aimed for “brick one” when landing, making the rest of us a bit nervous when sitting in the right seat.
 He was arguably our most skilled and experienced pilot.
 We looked up to him and were willing to overlook the one chink in his armor.
 So none of us, his peers, ever spoke up.
-He inevitably planted the airplane in an overrun not authorized for landing, generating a “nasty gram” from the airport.
+He inevitably planted the airplane in an overrun not authorized for landing, generating a “nastygram” from the airport.

 The chief pilot then sent a “memo to all pilots” that revealed only that “we,” the flight department, had the landing incident.
-He made the case that “we,” the flight department, had to make landing in the touchdown zone a priority.
+He made the case that “we,” the flight department, had to make a landing in the touchdown zone a priority.
 He even solicited our most experienced pilot to supervise the training effort.
 Our problem pilot became the most zealous preacher for the reasons the touchdown zone was so important.
 We never again had a problem with our former “problem” pilot.

 The fact that this individual was a problem pilot in the first place defied all prediction.
 He was highly intelligent, had an uncanny air sense and was what many called the ideal combination of “hands” and “brains” in a pilot.
 He had a great sense of humor and could take a good ribbing on all subjects other than aviation.
 When it came to flying airplanes, he was humorless and notoriously thin-skinned.
-For that the blame goes squarely on his military and civilian training history.
+For that, the blame goes squarely on his military and civilian training history.

 Despite what you see in the movies, most military instructor pilots are quite empathetic and in tune with their students’ inner psyches.
 You cannot train someone to fly fingertip formation in a loop while pulling 7 Gs without some sense of the student’s abilities.
 But it is true that many military instructors believe “fear, sarcasm and ridicule” are valid teaching tools.
 Unfortunately, this carries forward to the civilian world in subtle ways.

 In many type certification evaluations, the “make it or break it” maneuver is the heavyweight V1 engine cut.
 A mishandled rotation or imprecise pitch control at V2+10 can end in simulated disaster.
 And a simulated crash means a very real flight evaluation failure.
 While practicing the maneuver, failures are inevitable.
 But so, too, are the subtle digs from the instructor’s position in the simulator.
 “You’ll have to do better than that!”
-But even on easier maneuvers the digs can be just as penetrating.
+But even on easier maneuvers, the digs can be just as penetrating.
 “Well, I’ve never seen that before!”